 FBA Pros and Cons

-We already mentioned that using the FBA program for your listings requires some analysis.
+We already mentioned that using Fulfillment by Amazon (FBA) for your listings requires some analysis.

 And as we promised at the beginning of this article, here we detail the pros and cons of enrolling in FBA:

 As long as you keep track of your sales and inventory, Amazon will do the rest for you.
 Yes, you’ll pay some fees, but you’ll be making profit while being able to focus your time on something else.

 FBA products automatically get the Prime badge, which means you can use Prime free shipping and shipping times.
 This is a great advantage to stand out from the competition and it’s already included.

 Warehouses are expensive to rent and depending on the size, inventory can be difficult to manage.
 If you have zero infrastructure to carry out fulfillment logistics, the FBA program might be a relief.
 FBA users basically have unlimited storage space.
 It’s not free, but it’s definitely a good option.